top of page

 Nicole Tarragona

-Nicole Tarragona is a freshman double majoring in Government and International Relations & Global Studies.
-As the New Membership Director for University Democrats, she's really excited for our upcoming membership bonding activities and for the opportunity to get even more students politically involved on campus this spring semester!
+Nicole Tarragona is a sophomore double majoring in Government and International Relations & Global Studies.
+As the Membership Director for University Democrats, she's really excited for our upcoming membership bonding activities and for the opportunity to get even more students politically involved on campus this spring semester!
 As membership director she looks forward to working with everyone and building a stronger, more engaged community here at The University of Texas at Austin.

 Campus Organizing